yufeng313/Amazon_Vine_Analysis/README.md

   42.17% of Vine reviews were 5 stars, and 46.87% of non-Vine reviews were 5 stars.

 ## Summary
+The results show that 42.17% of Vine reviews were 5 stars, while 46.87% of non-Vine reviews were 5 stars, with almost the same percentage, we can say that there isn’t too much bias for reviews in the Vine program of kitchen category. <br/>
-### state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
+In order to make a further detailed analysis to support the statement, I think we could perform the similar analysis on 1-4 star_rating reviews to see if there is any bias in the Vine program.
-The results show
-### provide one additional analysis that you could do with the dataset to support your statement.